Albert Horne

 Albert Horne is a South African-born chorus master and orchestral conductor, whose focus is opera chorus preparation and operatic performances.
-He worked for the Cape Town Opera and became chorus master and conductor at the Hessisches Staatstheater Wiesbaden in Germany in 2014.
-He succeeded Gerhard Michalski as the new chorus master of the Deutsche Oper am Rhein with the start of the 2025/26 season.
+He is the Chorus Master of the Deutsche Oper am Rhein in Düsseldorf and Duisburg.
+Before that, he was chorus master and conductor at the Hessisches Staatstheater Wiesbaden and at the Cape Town Opera.
+He is also a founding member and a member of the steering committee of Opera Europa's chorus forum.

 Career

 Born in Cape Town, South Africa, Horne studied at the South African College of Music in Cape Town and at the Guildhall School of Music and Drama in London.
 He was the chorus master and conductor of the Cape Town Opera from 2007 to 2014.
 In 2013, the chorus was awarded “Opera Chorus of the Year” at the International Opera Awards in London.

 In 2012, Horne prepared the chorus for Simon Rattle's concert performances of Gershwin's Porgy and Bess at the Philharmonie with the Berlin Philharmonic.
 He has conducted orchestras such as the Munich Symphony Orchestra, the Orchestra Victoria in Melbourne, the Hessisches Staatsorchester in Wiesbaden and the Orchestre Pasdeloup at the Théâtre du Châtelet in Paris.
 He also conducted performances in the opera houses of Bordeaux, Cardiff, Malmö, Tel Aviv and at London's ENO.
 In a performance of the Internationale Maifestspiele Wiesbaden, he conducted Gershwin's Porgy and Bess with the chorus of the Cape Town Opera and the orchestra of the Hessisches Staatstheater Wiesbaden in a production which was regarded as one of the best contributions of the year's festival because of its authenticity.